basic logo

 Habitat

-Habitat, Napa County
+Habitat, Napa County Habitat, Humboldt County

 ring-neck snake ring-necked snake

-A Pacific Ring-necked snake is found under a log in the woods and is filmed on an old picnic table before being released to crawl back under its log.
+A Pacific Ring-necked Snake is found under a log in the woods and is filmed on an old picnic table before being released to crawl back under its log.
 A Pacific Ring-necked Snake is found under a board in a forest clearing and demonstrates how quickly it can move.
 A few brief views of a large San Diego Ring-necked snake and its habitat.

 Description